How do I get a library card?

 Does the library sell books?

+There is a small, ongoing book sale area in the library.
+Our large book sales have returned!
 To learn more about our book sales, including the date for the next one, please visit our book sale page.

 Are you open on holidays?